Multiplication (music): Pitch multiplication

 For example, if multiplying a C-major chord $\{ 0,4,7 \}$ with a dyad containing C,D $\{ 0,2 \}$, the result is:

 In this example, a set of three pitches multiplied with a set of two pitches gives a new set of 3 × 2 pitches.
 Given the limited space of modulo 12 arithmetic, when using this procedure very often duplicate tones are produced, which are generally omitted.
-This technique was used most famously in Boulez's 1955 Le Marteau sans maître, as well as in his Third Piano Sonata, Structures II, "Don" and "Tombeau" from Pli selon pli, Eclat (and Eclat multiples), Figures—Doubles—Prismes, Domaines, and Cummings ist der Dichter, as well as the withdrawn choral work, Oubli signal lapidé (1952).
-This operation, unlike arithmetic multiplication and transpositional combination of set classes, is non-commutative.
+This technique was used most famously in Boulez's 1955 Le Marteau sans maître, as well as in his Third Piano Sonata, Structures II, "Don" and "Tombeau" from Pli selon pli, Éclat (and Éclat/Multiples), Figures—Doubles—Prismes, Domaines, and Cummings ist der Dichter, as well as the withdrawn choral work, Oubli signal lapidé (1952).
+This operation, like arithmetic multiplication and transpositional combination of set classes, is commutative.

 Howard Hanson called this operation of commutative mathematical convolution "superposition" or "@-projection" and used the "/" notation interchangeably.
 Thus "p@m" or "p/m" means "perfect fifth at major third", e.g.: { C E G B }.
 He specifically noted that two triad forms could be so multiplied, or a triad multiplied by itself, to produce a resultant scale.
 The latter "squaring" of a triad produces a particular scale highly saturated in instances of the source triad.
 Thus "pmn", Hanson's name for common the major triad, when squared, is "PMN", e.g.: { C D E G G♯ B }.

 Nicolas Slonimsky used this operation, non-generalized, to form 1300 scales by multiplying the symmetric tritones, augmented chords, diminished seventh chords, and wholetone scales by the sum of 3 factors which he called interpolation, infrapolation, and ultrapolation.
 The combination of interpolation, infrapolation, and ultrapolation, forming obliquely infra-interpolation, infra-ultrapolation, and infra-inter-ultrapolation, additively sums to what is effectively a second sonority.
 This second sonority, multiplied by the first, gives his formula for generating scales and their harmonizations.